“Who do you say that I am?”

 1. Palm Branch Praises

-This week the 2-5 graders went home with this activity that you can also do at home with your whole family.
+This week the 2-5 graders went home with an activity that you can also do at home with your whole family.
 Look up the verses with your kids and write what it teaches you about God in the leaf.
 Think about other verses that tell you more about who God is and why He deserves our praise.
 Take time to pray and thank God for His excellent character.
 You can cut out the leaf and use it to celebrate Palm Sunday next week!

 2. A Journey to Easter